Once you have data available in Customer Journey Analytics, the following examples provide useful scenarios for reporting on that data.

 Applying a dimension breakdown of 'Call reason", the example shows a “Damaged Product” dimension item.
 The next step would be to contact the quality control department and see why customers have been receiving damaged T-shirts.

 You can look at which website pages drove calls to the call center.
 This report lets you know where less-optimal experiences are on the web site and help your Product Managers solve those challenges.
-The following example uses a calculated metric to filter the data down to only sessions that ended with a call center call.
-It also uses the “participation” model in CJA’s Attribution IQ.
+The following example uses a calculated metric with a participation attribution model to filter the data down to only sessions that ended with a call center call.

 The following example shows that the “Shopping Cart” and “Checkout Information” pages drives most of the calls.